vegaprotocol/documentation/docs/releases/overview.md

 During the testing of the decentralised validator selection feature, a bug was found whereby if the network parameter that controls the number of ersatz validators is reduced in the same epoch that an ersatz validator is promoted, the network could be left with a node set where the actual number of ersatz validators was greater than the total allowed number.
 A fix has been implemented to handle Tendermint demotion and ersatz slot reduction at the same time and keep true to the configured network parameter values.

 **PostgreSQL database:**
+**Find out how to run a data node with Postgres in the [data-node readme](https://github.com/vegaprotocol/data-node/blob/v0.53.0/README.md).**

 As of version 0.53, data node uses [PostgreSQL](https://www.postgresql.org) as its storage back end instead of the previous mix of in-memory and BadgerDB file stores.
 We also make use of a Postgres extension called [TimescaleDB](https://www.timescale.com), which adds a number of time series specific features.

 Postgres is not an embedded database, but a separate server application that needs to be running before a data node starts.
 A side effect of this transition is a little bit of setup is required by the data node operator.
 By default, data node will attempt to connect to a database called `vega` listening on `localhost:5432`, using the username and password `vega`.
 This is all configurable in data node’s `config.toml` file.

 We are developing using `PostgreSQL 14.2` and `Timescale 2.6` and _strongly recommend_ that you also use the same versions.
-For more information see the [Data-node readme](https://github.com/vegaprotocol/data-node/blob/v0.53.0/README.md)
+For more information see the **[data-node readme](https://github.com/vegaprotocol/data-node/blob/v0.53.0/README.md)**.

 **Critical bugs resolved:**